spw-dtic/bootstrap4/README.md

-# bootstrap4
+# Bootstrap 4 Components
-This is a Bootstrap 4 Components implementation of https://v4-alpha.getbootstrap.com/components/alerts/ for Digital Experience Manager
+This is a Bootstrap 4 Components implementation of https://v4-alpha.getbootstrap.com for Digital Experience Manager

 # List of components :
 ## Breadcrump